The Infinite Wrench – FAQ

 Seats are first-come first-served.
 To get the very best seats in the center section, you’ll want to stand towards the front of those ticket lines.
 Wiggle your way up to the front if you’re feeling aggressive and want to sit in the seat where you are most likely to get splashed with water, asked intrusive personal questions or sat on by a cast member.

-Do you sell These 30 Play tickets in advance?
+Do you sell The Infinite Wrench tickets in advance?

-As of the weekend of April 5, 2013, we do sell 70 advance tickets per evening to all performances of These 30 Plays.
-Tickets are available online for $15 (plus service charge); when patrons arrive at the theater they will roll one six-sided die and receive $1-6 back on their admission.
+Tickets are available online for $20 (plus service charge); when patrons arrive at the theater they will roll one six-sided die and receive $1-6 back on their admission.

 Pre-sale patrons must still wait their turn to enter the theater–there is no advance entry.
 Buying a pre-sale ticket guarantees that you will have a seat in the theater but does not guarantee which seat, so it’s still worth it to show up by 11:15 to stand towards the front of the line in the lobby.